Creationism is False

 Techniques for Dealing with Creationists

-If confronted with creationists, use the following plan-of-action as a template to work from, until you can develop your own personal style.
-You should discover what does and does not work for you, but experience has shown that the below-listed best practices should not be ignored.
+If confronted with Creationists, use the following plan-of-action as a template to work from, until you can develop your own personal style.
+You should discover what does and does not work for you, but several best-practices have been identified:

 |If you don’t have a strategy, you end up being a part of someone else’s strategy.|